Proposal Preparation and Submission

 Proposal Submission Process

-All proposals from the College of Agriculture and Life Sciences (CALS) and the Geneva Experiment Station are submitted through the CALS Research Office in 245 Roberts Hall.
+All proposals from the College of Agriculture and Life Sciences (CALS) and the Geneva Experiment Station are submitted through the CALS Research Office in B02 Bruckner Hall.
 Note: CALS investigators must follow the special Grant Proposal Guidelines that CALS has developed.

 Proposals from the College of Veterinary Medicine are submitted through the Veterinary College Research Office.